 The Cert IV TAE40116 course is delivered both at the Essendon campus and the Bendigo City campus using both face to face and online tutorials throughout the duration of the course.

-For the ‘Full Day’ course, face to face sessions are scheduled every Thursday (19 sessions) and specific Saturdays – 9am to 4.30pm (7 sessions) for a total of 26 sessions, 14 online tutorials are scheduled during the course on a Tuesday evening 6pm to 7pm (a detailed delivery schedule will be made available upon enrolment).
+For the ‘On Campus’ course, face to face sessions are scheduled every Friday – 9am to 4.30pm.
+A detailed delivery schedule will be made available upon enrolment).

-In additional to classroom attendance, you will need to allocate 4 to 6 hours per week for additional study/readings/research outside of class time.
+In additional to classroom attendance, you will need to allocate 4 to 6 hours per week for additional study/readings/research and assessment outside of class time.

 What employment opportunities will I have?